ArTemmey/compose-jb-routing/README.md

     initRouting(MyAppRoute.Home)
     Router {
-        // `exact = true` means that current location matches exactly the given route.
+        // `exact = true` means that current location matches exactly the given route. route(MyAppRoute.Home, exact = true) { Home() }
-        // If set to false (default), current location can be any of those that starts with the given route. route(MyAppRoute.Home, exact = true) { Home() }
-        // Means that current location is "/articles.*" route(MyAppRoute.Articles) { Articles() }
+        // Default value of `exact` (false) means that current location can be any of those that starts with the given route.
+In this example location matches "/articles.*" route(MyAppRoute.Articles) { Articles() }
     }
 }